 - Offers affordable self- and full-service payroll packages

-- Offers an assisted bookkeeping option (Wave Advisors)
+- Offers assisted bookkeeping (Wave Advisors)

 Cons